dotnet/docs/docs/core/install/linux.md

 ---
 title: Install .NET on Linux distributions
-description: Learn about how install .NET on Linux.
+description: Learn about how to install .NET on Linux.
 author: adegeo
 ms.author: adegeo
 ms.date: 03/25/2022